argoproj/argo-cd/docs/user-guide/commands/argocd_app_resources.md

 ### Options

 ```
   -h, --help            help for resources
       --orphaned        Lists only orphaned resources
+      --output string   Provides the tree view of the resources
 ```

 ### Options inherited from parent commands